-In this guide, we're going to look at:
+In this guide, we're cover:

-- What is collaborative design?
+- What is a collaborative design process?

 If a team lead or a designer thinks a color on an asset needs to be darker or a video should be shorter, feedback is left inside the asset, so it's communicated clearly and helps meet the end project goal.